 The easy fix: During the cancellation process, Airbnb guests should provide this link to the U.S. Department of State’s Level 4 Warning: DO NOT TRAVEL.
+(Note: On Aug 6 this Level 4 warning was lifted — you can check current U.S. State Department advisories here.).
 For domestic rentals, travelers may wish to also include an advisory to stay home from their local government or this Coronavirus information from the Center for Disease Control (CDC) about the need to avoid exposure.

 When the request for help from Langlois landed on my desk, I gave him the links and soon he came back with great news.

 I wanted to let you know that your link did the trick and Airbnb has finally consented to give us a full refund.
 Thank you.